 After you’ve shared your views and ideas with friends and family, give them time to process it all.
-You might find that after a day or two, they’ll come around to your idea.
+You might find that after a day or two, they’ll come around to your ideas.
 Everyone needs time to think things through and get their thoughts together.
 This is one of those times.
-After you explain your ideas and give valid reasons as to why you’re doing this, give them a moment to get their mind wrapped around it.
+After you explain your ideas, give them the needed time to process them.
+They may or may not come to the conclusion of supporting you, but at least they have a better understanding of why you’re making these choices for yourself.

-Giving them time to process and then ask questions and express thoughts will be a great way to resume the conversation by arguing.
-It’s also a good way to give everyone time to think positively about the situation, no matter how they feel about it.
-Your loved ones don’t want to be unsupportive.
-They’re just worried about you.
-They hope you live your best life after recovery from addiction.
-However, if you’re still suffering from addiction issues, and need alcohol and drug rehab in NC, call Freedom Detox for information on how to get sober.
+Giving them time to process and ask questions, or even express thoughts and concerns will show them you want their support and that you respect their opinions.
+It’s a good way to give everyone time to think positively about the situation, no matter how they feel about it.
+Your loved ones don’t want to be unsupportive—odds are they’re just worried about you.